traveltime-dev/traveltime-sdk-nodejs/README.md

 # TravelTime Node.js SDK

-This library is Node.js SDK for TravelTime API (https://traveltime.com/).
+This library is Node.js SDK for [TravelTime API](https://traveltime.com/).
 TravelTime API helps users find locations by journey time rather than using ‘as the crow flies’ distance.
 Time-based searching gives users more opportunities for personalization and delivers a more relevant search.

+For additional details see our [TravelTime API Documentation](https://docs.traveltime.com/api/overview/introduction).

 Dependencies: